 Autoclaves vary in size, shape and functionality, however, their application of high temperature steam and pressure is a unifying characteristic.

 What is an Autoclave?

-How Autoclaves Work
+How Do Autoclaves Work?

-Items that are meant to be sterilized are placed within the autoclave’s sealed chamber and are subjected to high pressure steam (ranging from 105-135°C) for a given amount of time.
-Autoclaves are designed to allow heat and pressure to build within the chamber and are equipped with safety mechanisms to contain and release pressure to maintain safe levels during the cycle.
+Items meant to be sterilized are placed within the autoclave’s sealed chamber.
+These items are then subjected to highly pressured steam (with the temperature ranging from 105-135°C) for an amount of time.
+Autoclaves allow heat and pressure to build within the chamber and are equipped with safety mechanisms to contain and release pressure to maintain safe levels during the cycle.

 Saves You Lots